 PhD in the field of Micro-optical systems, in particular tunable optofluidic systems; Department of Microsystems Engineering (IMTEK), Albert Ludwig University Freiburg

 Philipp has worked for Maucher Jenkins since 2015, based in the Freiburg office.
-He qualified as a German Patent Attorney in 2019 and as European Trade Mark and Design Attorney in 2020.
-He is currently training to be a European Patent Attorney.
+He qualified as a German Patent Attorney in 2019, as a European Trade Mark and Design Attorney in 2020 and as a European Patent Attorney in 2021.
 He has wide-ranging technical expertise in the field of micro-optics and in the mass production of microsystems by means of clean room processes, in particular wafer-level-manufacturing.

 Before working for Maucher Jenkins, Philipp worked as an R&D engineer and project manager for a supplier to leading international OEMs in the field of optical sensor technology and 3D cameras for mobile devices such as smartphones.
 In close collaboration with clients worldwide, he worked on the development of new products and their implementation in mass production at sites in Zurich and Singapore.

 During his time at university, Philipp completed his doctorate with a distinction in 2012 at the Laboratory for Micro-optics at the Department for Microsystems Technology (IMTEK) of the Albert Ludwig University Freiburg with a thesis on the subject of a tunable micro-iris based on electrostatically actuated liquids (electrowetting).
 This work in the field of optofluidics gave rise to numerous academic articles in international peer-reviewed journals as well as presentations at international conferences.
 After receiving his doctorate, he led a research group which inter alia worked on tunable elastomer optics and novel -actuator technologies.
 As part of his studies, he spent a semester studying in France and wrote a dissertation on dynamic interference lithography at the Laboratoire Hubert Curien, in St. Etienne, France.